Skip to content

 A QR code transforms a flat, one-page resume into a gateway to your full professional story.
 Use a dynamic URL code to link to your portfolio, LinkedIn, or video introduction — and change the destination for each application without reprinting.
 For career fairs and in-person networking, pair it with a vCard code on your business card so recruiters can save your contact information in one tap.

 Ready to create your resume QR code?
-Create your free QR code on QRLynx — static codes are free forever, and your first dynamic code is included on the Starter plan with 1,000 tracked scans per month.
+Create your free QR code on QRLynx — static codes are free forever, and your first dynamic code is included on the Starter plan with unlimited tracked scans.

 For more career and professional QR code guides, explore these related resources: